mayurpohane17/OpenLANE-Sky130/README.md

 To extract the Spice simulations file use these following commands

-	%extract all
+	% extract all
-	%ext2spice cthresh 0 rthresh 0
+	% ext2spice cthresh 0 rthresh 0
-	&ext2spice
+	% ext2spice
-These three commands will generate the `spice` file and `.ext` file. and it is reflected in the vsd directory.
+These three commands will generate the `.spice` file and `.ext` file. and it is reflected in the vsd directory.

 ![](Images/day3_6.PNG)